 This John Shout was married to Anne Twislington, and was a ship owner in Portsmouth.
 I believe he originated in Yorkshire, probably the son of John and Mary of Stockton

-His first two children were possibly named after voyages he had made eg
+Their first two children were possibly named after voyages he had made –

 Mary Montevideo (1808 – ) married Wonderful Chertsey in 1832 in Shoreditch, London.
 He was a glass maker but no further details have been found in census or death records.
-Wonderful was a member of the Guild of Glassmakers but their information is also limited
+Wonderful was a member of the Guild of Glassmakers but their information is limited to his membership of the guild.
+No children have been found.
+An address is given in the 1842 will of her brother John Shout of Bishopwearmouth.

 James Tagus (1809 Lisbon – 1872) ; Pawnbroker and silversmith in Knightsbridge, London married Jane Margaret Page 1840 in Shoreditch.

-They had Caroline Ann; James Tagus; William; Christopher, and Catherine
+They had children Caroline Ann; James Tagus; William; Christopher, and Catherine

 the remainder of John and Anne’s children- all born later- had more “normal” names.